yj7082126/musubi-tuner/README.md

 (The idea of block swap is based on the implementation by 2kpr.
 Thanks again to 2kpr.)

-Use `--sdpa` for PyTorch's scaled dot product attention, `--sage_attn` for SageAttention (note: training issues observed in testing, trained model may not work as expected), or `--flash_attn` for FlashAttention (untested).
+Use `--sdpa` for PyTorch's scaled dot product attention, or `--flash_attn` for FlashAttention (untested). `--sage_attn` uses SageAttention, but SageAttention is not yet supported for training and may not work correctly.

 Sample video generation is not yet implemented.